Commercial floor care equipment & cleaning tools for Healthcare & Senior Living

 In today’s tough regulatory and reimbursement climate, floor maintenance and operations professionals are pressed to find savings amidst tight budgets.
-Most costs are staff-based, specifically the time required to clean.
-When it comes to hallways and common areas, there are a few easy floor maintenance tips to make staff more efficient and reduce your cost to clean.
+Most costs are staff-based; specifically the time required to clean.
+When it comes to hallways and common areas, there are a few easy floor maintenance tips to make Healthcare and Senior Living staff more efficient and reduce your cost to clean.

 So, how can you extract savings from floor maintenance?
 Let’s take a look at efficient commercial floor care equipment you might use in your facility, including: